DZD-eV-Diabetes-Research/dzd-omop-cdm-python-models/README.md

 Author/Maintainer: Tim Bleimehl
 Status: Proof of Concept successfull.
 Working towards a Beta Version

+> [!WARNING]
+> This project is under heavy construction and not ready to use.

 - [DZD - OMOP CDM Python ORM/Data Classes Representation](#dzd---omop-cdm-python-ormdata-classes-representation)
 - [Kudos](#kudos)